MauroZn/MauroZn/README.md

 I have experience working on ***Spring Boot*** back-end projects both in school and in a professional environment, and I’ve been developing ***Python*** projects independently to strengthen my programming skills. <br>

+I’m passionate about programming and technology.
+My curiosity keeps me learning every day, whether it’s in my field or outside of it, and that’s what makes me keep growing.

 Currently, I’m learning ***Angular*** and TypeScript to expand my front-end knowledge and become a more versatile developer.
-I’m passionate about programming and continuously study and build projects on my own to improve my skills and explore new technologies.

 ---